vacu9708/Signal-processing/Fourier transform/README.md

   >it will take longer to fill the buffer if we desire increased resolution.
 * The sampling of a signal whose frequencies are not an integer multiple of the frequency resolution results in a jump in the time signal, and a "smeared" FFT spectrum.

+### The type of number on each domain
+* Frequency domain after a fourier transform : **Real numbers with all the imaginary numbers being 0**
+* Time domain after an inverse fourier transform : **Imaginary numbers with all the real numbers being 0**

 ~~~Python
 import time
 from matplotlib import pyplot as plt